Panel Quantile Regression with Common Shocks: Monte Carlo Simulations

 where the idiosyncratic component $\varepsilon_{it} \sim N(0,1)$ and common shock $\eta_t \sim N(0,1)$ are mutually independent and i.i.d. across $i$ and $t$.
 The common shock component $\eta_t$ induces cross-sectional dependence while preserving the conditional quantile structure.
 We focus on parameters $ \beta = 1, $ $ \gamma = 0.2 $, and estimate the model for three quantile levels $\tau = \{0.25, 0.50, 0.75\}$.
 Under this specification, the true quantile slope coefficient equals $\beta(\tau) = \beta + \gamma q_\tau,$ where $q_\tau$ denotes the $\tau$-quantile of the standard normal distribution.

 The panel dimensions are set to $ N \in\{ 250, 500, 1,000\}$, $ T \in\{ 25,50\} $, and each experiment is repeated over $2,000$ Monte Carlo replications.
 For each simulated sample, we estimate the FEQR model using the standard Koenker-type estimator as defined in \eqref{eq:FEQR}.
 We consider two covariance estimators: (i) The conventional sandwich variance estimator from \cite{kato2012asymptotics}. (ii) The proposed robust covariance estimator of \eqref{eq:robust_covariance}.
-In both covariance estimators, a Gaussian kernel is used with the bandwidth chosen according to Silverman's rule-of-thumb, $h=1.06 \cdot \mathrm{sd}(\hat{\epsilon})\cdot N^{-1/5}$, while imposing a lower bound of $0.05$ to prevent undersmoothing and ensure numerical stability in finite samples.
+In both covariance estimators, a Gaussian kernel is used with the bandwidth chosen according to Silverman's rule-of-thumb, $h=1.06 \cdot \mathrm{sd}(\hat{\epsilon})\cdot T^{-1/5}$, while imposing a lower bound of $0.05$ to prevent undersmoothing and ensure numerical stability in finite samples.
 For both variance estimators, we construct nominal $95\%$ confidence intervals using asymptotic normal approximations.
 We evaluate FEQR estimator performance using bias, root mean squared error (RMSE), and the two covariance estimators by their coverage probabilities.
 The results are displayed in Tables \ref{tab:mc_bias_rmse_split} and \ref{tab:mc_coverage_split}.

 The performance of the FEQR estimator under the common shock model is evaluated first by its bias and RMSE.
-Table \ref{tab:mc_bias_rmse_split} reports the results for the three quantiles.
+Table \ref{tab:mc_bias_rmse_split} reports the results for the three quantiles and different sample sizes.
 The results show numerical evidence that the FEQR estimator has small bias for every sample under consideration.
+Nevertheless, we highlight the important numerical evidence that for a fixed cross-section dimension, the bias decreases as the time-series dimension increases.
+On the other hand, for a given time-series, the bias is relatively stable as the cross-section dimension increases.
+Here we recall that from Lemma \ref{prop:consistency} above, the main condition on the sample size growth for establishing consistency of the estimator is that $(\log N)^2 / T \to 0$.
+Hence, the numerical results corroborate the theoretical prediction.
 In addition, the RMSE decreases monotonically as either $N$ or $T$ increases.
 These results suggest that the FEQR estimator performs well in small samples for the common shock model, and even for the case of large $N$ relative to $T$ the model.